Non-Human Identities (NHI): The Hidden Security Crisis Powering AI Agent Attacks in 2026

 | Level 3: Optimized | JIT access.
 Continuous behavioral monitoring.
 AI agent identities fully governed and audited. | ~15% |

-- Run a discovery scan across all cloud environments and CI/CD pipelines to inventory existing NHIs; use tools like Entro, Clutch, or your cloud provider's IAM analysis tools
+- Run a discovery scan across cloud environments and CI/CD pipelines; Entro, Clutch, or your cloud provider's IAM analysis tools can help build the inventory

-- Identify all credentials with no expiry date; these are your highest priority for immediate remediation
+- Flag every credential with no expiry date — those are your highest priority

-- List every AI agent deployment and document what credentials each agent is using, who created them, and whether they have a named owner
+- List every AI agent deployment, document what credentials it uses, who created them, and whether there's a named owner

-- Deploy a secrets management platform if you do not have one (HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault are all viable starting points)
+- Stand up a secrets management platform if you don't have one (HashiCorp Vault, AWS Secrets Manager, and Azure Key Vault are all workable starting points)

-- Implement pre-commit secret scanning across all developer repositories
+- Get pre-commit secret scanning running across all developer repositories

-- Establish an NHI ownership policy: every NHI must have a named human owner on record
+- Set an NHI ownership policy: every NHI needs a named human owner on record

-- Review and reduce permissions on your 50 highest-privilege NHIs using actual 90-day usage data
+- Review and cut permissions on your 50 highest-privilege NHIs using actual 90-day usage data

-- Implement automated credential rotation for all NHIs, starting with cloud service accounts and CI/CD credentials, which have the highest blast radius
+- Automate credential rotation for all NHIs, starting with cloud service accounts and CI/CD credentials — those have the largest blast radius

-- Build behavioral baselines for AI agent identities and configure alerts for anomalous access patterns
+- Build behavioral baselines for AI agent identities and alert on anything anomalous

-- Integrate NHI offboarding into HR and vendor management workflows so credentials are revoked automatically when employees leave or vendor contracts end
+- Wire NHI offboarding into HR and vendor management so credentials are revoked automatically when people leave or contracts end

-- Design a JIT access model for new AI agent deployments going forward
+- Define a JIT access model for new AI agent deployments going forward

-Gartner projects that by 2027, organizations without formal NHI governance will experience three times the identity-related breach rate of those that have it.
-The gap between Level 0 and Level 2 is not minor technical debt.
-For organizations deploying AI agents at scale, it is an existential risk.
+Gartner projects that by 2027, organizations without formal NHI governance will see three times the identity-related breach rate of those that have it.
+For organizations running AI agents at scale, that's not an abstract risk.

 Further Reading